Law Firm

 The details for Ukrainian nationals are here: https://www.gov.uk/guidance/.

 The Cyprus residence permit will not give the right to travel visa-free to other countries, whether EU or not.
 However, a TCN from the Schengen area can travel across the Schengen countries.
 Ukrainian citizens have collective protection status and can travel across the EU in certain circumstances.
 Under the EU Temporary Protection Directive, they are entitled to a residence permit, work, medicine, and housing.
-The United Kingdom and Greece have particular requirements that were explained above.
-Come over to our office for any help you need to travel with your residence permit!
+The United Kingdom and Greece have particular requirements, as explained above.

 No. The most common way of travelling to Turkey is with an eVisa, for which you can easily apply online.
 Nationals of certain countries can get a visa on arrival.
 The Republic of Cyprus is included in these countries.
 Still, it is not mentioned as an independent country, only as an administration (so we advise Cypriots to apply for an eVisa).
 Nationals of certain countries are allowed to travel with an ID card, but not nationals of the Republic of Cyprus.
 The eVisa mentioned above usually lasts 90 days, though its duration varies depending on the country of origin.
 Family applications for eVisa are allowed.